-(Section 13.7.3.3.6 in the 2012 edition is now 13.7.3.3.8.4 in the 2015 edition.
+(Section 13.7.3.3.6 in the 2012 edition is now 13.7.3.3.8.4 in the 2015 & 2018 editions.
 This amendment allows alternate locations for fire alarm pull stations by the AHJ.
 An example is the agreement between the State Department of Education and the State Fire Council to allow pull stations to be placed inside of classrooms with identification signs outside of those classrooms.
 The justification was to reduce vandalism and false activations with the rooms being accessible during school hours.
 This amendment allows alternate locations for fire alarm pull stations by the AHJ.
-An example is the agreement between the State Department of Education and the State Fire Council to allow pull stations to be placed inside of classrooms with identification signs outside of those classrooms.
-The justification was to reduce vandalism and false activations with the rooms being accessible during school hours.)

 §12-45.4-74 Other fire protection systems compliance.

 Section 13.8 is amended to read as follows: Section 13.8.
-Other Fire Protection
+Other Fire Protection Systems.

-Systems.
 Where other fire protection systems are required to be installed by the provisions of this code, or are installed with the approval of the AHJ as an alternative or equivalency, the design and installation of the system shall comply with the appropriate standards listed in Table 13.8.
 The systems shall be inspected, tested, and maintained in accordance with the appropriate NFPA standard.